linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 31.10.2025
+- Topic: Make Your App Web4 Ready
+- Directory: /posts/2025/October/31
+- Description: ``` Making your App Web4 Ready is easier than you think!
+Implement Linkspreeds UIID for simple verification and authentication and use its key-value Data Storage to ensure true decentralization.
+Give your users ownership and security.
+It is time to join the new web. ```

 ### 30.10.2025
 - Topic: LINKSPREED LLC
 - Directory: /posts/2025/October/30